 Allophanic Brown Soils occur in soils that have a horizon with properties dominated by the presence of minerals with short-range order and aluminium-humus complexes.
 Such horizons are weak in strength, sensitive, and have low bulk density.
 They occur in quartzo-feldspathic and tuffaceous (greywacke) sandstone and argillite, and in volcanic-ash parent materials.

-BLM Allophanic Brown Soils that have a mottled profile form.
+BLM Allophanic Brown Soils that have a mottled profile form or perch-gley features.

 Mottled Allophanic Brown Soils

+BLP Other soils that have a placic horizon.

+Placic Allophanic Brown Soils

-BLA Other soils that have, in some part of the B horizon to 60 cm from the mineral soil surface, both
+BLA Other soils that have, in some part of the B or BC horizon to 60 cm from the mineral soil surface, both

 crumb (or earthy) structure, or bulk density of the fine-earth fraction less than 1.1 Mg/m3 with weakly pedal or apedal fabric, and